maxSIMhealth/GEN/README.md

 ```
 - Create a `.env` file based on `.env-example`
 - Instal project dependencies: `pip install -r requirements.txt`

+### Notes
+- On development mode (`DEBUG`), no email is sent and the output is echoed into stdout.
+#### WIP
+`these groups will be used to set permissions, and later they will be automatically created while generating the database`
+- Create the following groups in the admin page:
+  - admin
+  - instructor

+## Development

+### Set up GEN
 - Generate database: `python manage.py migrate`
 - Create a super user: `python manage.py createsuperuser --username USERNAME --email USER_EMAIL`
 - Install dependencies: `sudo apt install ffmpeg`
 - Run the project: `python manage.py runserver`

-## Notes
-- On `DEBUG`, no email is sent and the output is echoed into stdout.

-## General settings
-`WIP: these groups will be used to set permissions, and later they will be automatically created while generating the database`
-- Create the following groups in the admin page:
-  - admin
-  - instructor

 ## Production

 ### Install and configure packages
-- Install nginx, postgresql, supervisor, python development, and postgresql development lib (necessary for psycopg2): `sudo apt install -y nginx postgresql postgresql-contrib supervisor python-dev libpq-dev`)
+- Install necessary packages: `sudo apt install -y nginx postgresql postgresql-contrib supervisor python-dev libpq-dev ffmpeg`
   - **Note:** if you are using a different version of python than your distro default, install the correct dev package (e.g.: `python3.8-dev`)
 - Enable and start supervisor:
 ```